This section will cover how you'll do that with your troop.

 30 | 1–15 | 24 | 1–12 |

-Safety Activity Checkpoints is laid out in three primary sections:
+Safety Activity Checkpoints is laid out in three primary sections, Introduction: Safety Standards and Guidelines, Activities at a Glance, and Individual Safety Activity Checkpoint pages.

-Every participant (girl or adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
+Every participant (youth and adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
 GSUSA membership dues are valid for one year.
 Membership dues cannot be transferred to another member and are not refundable.

 Preregistration for the upcoming membership year occurs in the spring.
-Girls are encouraged to register early to avoid the fall rush.
-Early registration allows for uninterrupted receipt of forms and materials from the council, helps girls and councils plan ahead, and gets girls excited about all the great things they want to do as Girl Scouts next year.
-A Girl Scout’s grade level is determined by the current membership year beginning October 1.
+Early registration allows for uninterrupted receipt of forms and materials from the council, helps troops and councils plan ahead, and gets everyone excited about all the great things they want to do as Girl Scouts next year.
+A Girl Scout's grade level is determined by the current membership year beginning October 1.

 Lifetime membership is available to anyone who accepts the principles and beliefs of the Girl Scout Promise and Law, pays the one-time lifetime membership fee, and is at least 18 years old (or a high school graduate or equivalent).
 Volunteers with ten or more years of service can become lifetime members at the discounted young alum rate.

-Growing your troop is a great way to share the power of the Girl Scout experience and there are many ways to get the word out, like hanging posters at your girl’s school, using social media to reach families in your community, or including your troop in GSSEM’s Participation Catalog.
-GSSEM's Customer Care team can help get your troop listed in the Opportunity Catalog and set the desired number of members you would like in your troop.
-Email GSSEM's Recruitment team for marketing and recruitment materials for adding new girls to your troop.
+Growing your troop is a great way to share the power of the Girl Scout experience and there are many ways to get the word out, like hanging posters at your girl's school, using social media to reach families in your community, or including your troop in GSSEM's Participation Catalog.
+The GSSEM Customer Care team can help get your troop listed in the Participation Catalog and set the desired number for members your troop would like to have.
+Contact the GSSEM Recruitment team for marketing and recruitment materials for adding new girls to your troop.

 We believe inclusion is an approach and an attitude, rather than a set of guidelines.
-Inclusion is about belonging, all girls being offered the same opportunities with respect, dignity, and celebration of their unique strengths.
-It’s about being a sister to every Girl Scout.
+Inclusion is about belonging, everyone being offered the same opportunities with respect, dignity, and celebration of their unique strengths.
+It's about being a sister to every Girl Scout.

 You're accepting and inclusive when you: